Biunitary constructions in quantum information: Introduction

 \section{Introduction}

-\textit{Biunitary connections} (or simply \textit{biunitaries}) were introduced by Ocneanu~\cite{Ocneanu:1989} in 1989, and have since been developed by Jones, Morrison and others~\cite{Jones:1999,Jones:2013,Morrison:2014} as a central tool in the classification of subfactors.
-They belong to the theory of \textit{planar algebras}, which studies the linear representation theory of algebraic structures in the plane.
+\textit{Biunitary connections} (or simply \textit{biunitaries}) were introduced by Ocneanu~\cite{Ocneanu:1989} in 1989 as a central tool in the study and classification of subfactors.
+Here, we use an approach to biunitaries developed by Jones and others~\cite{Jones:1999,Jones:2013,Morrison:2014} within the theory of \textit{planar algebras}, which studies the linear representation theory of algebraic structures in the plane.
 We can describe a biunitary informally as a planar algebra element $U$ with two inputs and two outputs, drawn below and above the vertex respectively, which is \textit{vertically unitary}~\eqref{eq:biunitaryverticallyunitary}, and which is \textit{horizontally unitary} up to a scalar factor~$\lambda$~\eqref{eq:biunitaryhorizontallyunitary}: \bigangle{150} \smallangle{30} \sidew {0.5} \scl{0.69}

 In this paper, diagrams of this sort represent simple linear algebra data: regions are labelled by indexing sets, and wires and vertices are labelled by indexed families of finite-dimensional Hilbert spaces and linear maps, respectively.\footnote{Formally this is a common generalization of the tensor~\cite[Example 2.6]{Jones:1999} and spin model~\cite[Example 2.8]{Jones:1999} planar algebras, corresponding to a fragment of the monoidal 2-category~\cat{2Hilb}~\cite{Baez:1997}.
 However, our exposition will be elementary, and we will not assume knowledge of these ideas.} Blank regions correspond to the trivial indexing set.
 In concrete terms, a biunitary therefore comprises a family of linear maps satisfying some algebraic properties.